abdulrashid06/loqoAssignment/README.md

-# Product Management API

-The **Product Management API** is a Spring Boot application designed for managing product details.
-It offers RESTful endpoints for CRUD operations, filtering, sorting, and bulk uploading products.
-The application leverages MongoDB as the database and includes robust features such as validation, sorting, and custom exception handling.
+The API provides a robust solution for managing products, with features like filtering and sorting to tailor the product data to specific needs.
+The combination of Spring Boot and MongoDB ensures a scalable and efficient system.
+Explore the source code and contribute to the project to enhance its capabilities.

 ## Features